 - null value for a nullable reference

-Each type also establishes what operations can be performed on values of that type.
-Thus, an integer type permits two integers to be added together, the result of which is another integer value.
+- Specifies what operations can be performed on values of that type.
+For example, an integer type permits two integers to be added together, the result of which is another integer value.
+These type operations are called methods.

-For the next few pages, examples will only use Cone's built-in number types, which specify their bit-size as part of the type's name.
+For the next few pages, examples will only use the built-in number types, which specify their bit-size as part of the type's name.
 Here they are:

 - Signed integer types: i8, i16, i32 and i64